sibgit/sibgit.github.io/exercises_optional_LFS.md

-# Optional module exercises: Git LFS
+# Optional module exercises: Git LFS (Large File Storage)

+:dart:
+**Objective:** learn to use Git LFS in two different use cases:
+* Starting with a Git repo from scratch - **Exercise 1**.
+* Starting with an already existing Git repo - **Exercise 2**.

+:dart:
+**Cleanup:** when you are done with the exercises, you can delete your repo on GitHub, so you don't waste precious storage space:
+* In your repo on GitHub, go to **Settings**.
+* Scroll to the bottom of the page.
+You will see a **"Danger Zone"** box.
+  Click on **"Delete this repository"**.

+:fire:
+**Important:** if you have not run the `git lfs install` command yet (at least once) on your system, please do it now.

 <br>

+**Table of Content:**

 [[_TOC_]]

 <br>
 <br>

-## Exercise 7 - Git LFS (Large File Storage)
-**Objective:** learn to use Git LFS in two different use cases: starting with a Git repo from scratch, and starting with an already existing Git repo.

-### A) Create a new Git repository from scratch with Git LFS file tracking [20 min]
+## Exercise 1 - Create a new Git repository from scratch with Git LFS file tracking [20 min]
-In this first part of the exercise, you are asked to create a new Git repository from scratch, and have certain types of files tracked by Git LFS.
+In this first exercise, you are asked to create a new Git repository from scratch, and have certain types of files tracked by Git LFS.

-1. Change directory to `exercise_7/test_lfs.git`.
+1. **Change directory to `exercise_lfs/test_lfs.git`**.
 Initialize a new empty Git repository, and make a first commit that only adds the `README.md` file.

-   :fire:
-   **Important:** if you have not run the `git lfs install` command yet (at least once) on your system, please do it now.

 2. Make a second commit that adds all files present in the directory.
-However, the following files should be tracked by Git LFS (and not by Git directly):
+However, the following files should be **tracked by Git LFS** (and not by Git directly):
     * All `.fasta` files located in the directory.
     * The `logo.png` file.
     * The `db_file.txt` located in the `db` sub-directory.